iotaledger/goshimmer/README.md

 These parameters affect how the simulated autopeering behaves.
 As a result, changing these paramters has an affect on how long the protocol takes to converge.

-A description and functionality of some of the parameters is provided in [the blog](need URL) that accompanies the release of this code.
+A description and functionality of some of the parameters is provided in ["Coordicide update - Autopeering: Part 1"](https://blog.iota.org/coordicide-update-autopeering-part-1-fc72e21c7e11) that accompanies the release of this code.

 To change any of these parameters, edit them in the `input.txt` file.